harrisoncramer/typeorm-typegrapqhl-api/README.md

 1. If you're running this on EC2 (or another cloud provider with minimal configuration) you'll need docker-compose and docker (and git).
 Run the `user.sh` script to create a new user.** Login to your new user and then run the `setup.sh` script to download and configure docker and docker-compose.
 2. Define configuration variables that will allow TypeORM to connect to your remote database, inside a `.env.production` file.
 These will be passed into the `ormconfig.js` file at runtime.
 Presumably you do not want your database dockerized with this application, although that is possible, and indeed how this is built for development.
 See the `docker-compose.dev.yml` file for more information.
 Look at the `modules.d.ts` to see what is required configuration for your production environment (basically just PostgresSQL connection options).
-3. Run the `docker-compose` command: `docker-compose docker-compose.yml -f docker-compose.prod.yml up -d` which will run your service in detached mode.
+3. Run the `docker-compose` command: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d` which will run your service in detached mode.

 ## Playground